cadenai/byodr/docs/mwlc_kit.md

 ## Parts list

 The parts are summarised per subsystem.
-These groups are also use the differentiate the assembly stages.
+These groups are also used to differentiate the assembly stages.
 - Chassis
 - Body
 - Power
 - ICT
 - Communication and sensors
+Remark: Our computers use the metric system.
+A comma, ',', is used for decimals.
 ###Chassis<br>
 The basis for the chassis is a standard RC-vehicle.
 We use the Kraton 8s.
 The main changes we make are:<br>- Remove cover, receiver, spoiler, battery holders and some smaller parts.  <br>- Make the steering stronger.  <br>- Make it manageable for the computers  <br>- Remove the start/stop-option from the button.  <br>- Make ity possible to carry the equipment an a payload.  <br>- Depending on the application, we also change wheels to have tires with harder compound.<br>
  1   [Arrma Kraton 8S](https://www.arrma-rc.com/kraton8s/)<br>